kstafford3/ssh2-shell-server/README.md

 `Validate` method accepts `keyAlgorithm`, `keyData`, and `ctx` as parameters.
 This provides a chance to accept or reject the public key based on the key's contents.

-`Validate` must return a `Boolean` or a `Promise` that resolves to a `Boolean`.
+The result of `validate` will be evaluated for truthiness (If it is a promise, it will resolve first).
-Resolving to `true` indicates that the client has succeeded at this step.
+A truthy value indicates that the client has succeeded at this step.
-Resolving to `false` indicates that the client has failed this step.
+A falsey value indicates that the client has failed this step.

+This is the first step, so a truthy value will lead to the client attemptint to verify.
+This will be handled by the `verify` method.

 ## verify(verifier, signature, ctx)
 `Verify` method accepts `verifier`, `signature`, and `ctx` as parameters.
 This provides a chance to accept or reject the public key based on its signature.

-`Verify` must return a `Boolean` or a `Promise` that resolves to a `Boolean`.
+The result of `verify` will be evaluated for truthiness (If it is a promise, it will resolve first).
-Resolving to `true` indicates that the client has succeeded at this step.
+A truthy value indicates that the client has succeeded at this step.
-Resolving to `false` indicates that the client has failed this step.
+A falsey value indicates that the client has failed this step.

+As this is the last step, a truthy value will indicate that the user has successfully authenticated.
+The returned value will be passed to the resulting `ShellSession`.

 A simple implementation of verify would be:
 ```js